ModestGoblin/amqp-specs/event-streams/src/event-streams-v1.0-wd01.md

 MUST be able to successfully interact with a conforming event log implementation just as with any regular AMQP node, for instance:

-* Producer and consumers that do not choose a partition on a partitioned event log are either assigned a partition by the event log node, or their links are left partition-agnostic.
+* Producers and consumers that do not choose a partition on a partitioned event log are either assigned a partition by the event log node, or their links are left partition-agnostic.
 * Producers are not required to annotate events with partition hints, even on